margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for friends from UVA
 * Grateful for the women creating new music
 * Grateful for other singer songwriters
-* Grateufl for the stars and the moon
+* Grateful for the stars and the moon
 * Grateful for the dialogue event in DC
 * Grateful for the man working in Starbucks
 * Grateful for the guy singing a song about wraparound porches